depicted-candela/JToolsQgeoid/README.md

 # JToolsQgeoid
-Backend tools for data extraction
+Backend tools for data loading and data extraction